|TAX ON RENTAL INCOME|

 There may be situations where the withholding tax is not required upon sale, such as when the sale price is below a certain amount.
 Please consult with a tax accountant for more information.

 You will need to appoint a tax agent in Japan to file a tax return on your behalf with the tax office each year.
 If the withholding tax paid is higher than the amount liable, the excess can be refunded.

-While the income tax rate is applied to private non-resident owners of real estate, foreign corporations who rent out or sell real estate in Japan will be charged at Japan’s corporate income tax rates.
+While the income tax rate is applied to private non-resident owners of real estate, corporations who rent out or sell real estate in Japan will be charged at Japan’s corporate income tax rates.
 Guides to income taxes can be found on the National Tax Agency site here.

 The information contained on this page is intended as a general guide only and is not investment, taxation or financial advice.
-Readers are strongly advised to contact tax specialists both in Japan and in their home country to obtain accurate information before making any decision.
+Readers are strongly advised to contact qualified tax accountants or specialists either in Japan or in their home country to obtain accurate information before making any decision.